Bruges to Amsterdam Bike Tour

 - Lunches and Dinners

-- Pre-loaded GPS device (available with supplement)
+- Helmets (available with a supplement)

 - Ferry crossings

-- Bike protection
+- Bike Protection

 - Travel Insurance